eellak/gsoc17module-zeus/TIMELINE.md

 ========

 * Week 1 - Week 2: Experiment with the existing mix-net implementation on Zeus.
-  See how the mix-net works and study related papers
+  See how the mix-net works and study related papers.
+Work on the implementation of a Common Reference String.

 * Week 3 - Week 4: Identify which of the existing mix-net publications are fit to be implemented.
 Examine all possible candidates and after some discussion